Questions with Answers about our Heating Kits

 The thermostatic head in the Multibox 4K-RTL can be replaced by a Smarthome servo drive.
 The retail market offers various brands for this purpose, depending on the Smarthome system.
 The product to be selected must have a connection thread of M30x1.5 and have the corresponding adapters for the IMI thermostatic head K installed as standard in the Multibox.

-Kits assembled by FLEXIRO offer the advantage that all the components in the kit are technically well matched, ensuring perfect operation.
-With the appropriate expertise or assistance from a heating engineer, the components can also be installed in a way that is different from the set structure.
-This means that the FLEXIRO radiant heating systems can also be connected to a standard heating circuit manifold.
-On request, our sales department will be happy to prepare a quotation for customised sets or for sets without an RTL control box.
-Please note, however, that we cannot accept any responsibility or guarantee for the correct operation of the heating system in the case of customised solutions.
+FLEXIRO's preassembled kits have the advantage that all the included components are technically harmonised with each other, ensuring that the radiant heating system will function perfectly in most installation situations.
+Of course, if you have the appropriate expertise or are supported by a heating engineer, the components can also be installed differently to the set design.
+For instance, the FLEXIRO radiant heating system can be connected to a standard heating circuit manifold.
+If required, our sales department will be happy to provide a quote for customised sets or sets without an RTL control box.
+Please note that we cannot accept any responsibility or guarantee the proper functioning of the heating system for solutions that deviate from the set design.

 The substructure for the ceiling heating should fulfil the dry construction guidelines for suspended ceilings.
 When using CD profiles and direct hangers, a suspended height of approx. 5 cm can be used for planning.
 A small distance to the bare ceiling is required for looping through the FLEXIRO connection pipes and plug-in connections.
 The dry construction guidelines also permit the use of wooden battens as a substructure for the plasterboard panels.
 However, their dimensional accuracy and torsional rigidity is usually less good compared to CD profiles made of sheet metal.